LassoSoft/LassoGuide/lasso_guide_source/databases/database-interaction.rst

 .. method:: keyField_value()
 .. method:: keyColumn_value()

-   Returns the name of the current key value if defined
+   Returns the name of the current key value if defined.
+Can also be used for actions that add a new record to get the newly generated ID.

 .. method:: lasso_currentAction()